Unity-Technologies/BoatAttack/Packages/com.unity.render-pipelines.universal/Documentation~/shading-model.md

 The Baked Lit shading model doesn’t have real-time lighting.
 Materials can receive [baked lighting](https://docs.unity3d.com/Manual/LightMode-Baked.html) from either [lightmaps](https://docs.unity3d.com/Manual/Lightmapping.html) or [Light Probes](<https://docs.unity3d.com/Manual/LightProbes.html>).
 This adds some depth to your Scenes at a small performance cost.
 Games with this shading model can run on less powerful platforms.

-The UniversalRP Baked Lit shader is the only shader that uses the Baked Lit shading model.
+The Universal RP Baked Lit shader is the only shader that uses the Baked Lit shading model.

 ## Shaders with no lighting

-UniversalRP comes with some Shaders that are Unlit.
+Universal RP comes with some Shaders that are Unlit.
 This means that they have no directional lights and no baked lighting.
 Because there are no light calculations, these shaders compile faster than Shaders with lighting.
 If you know in advance that your GameObject or visual doesn’t need lighting, choose an Unlit shader to save calculation and build time in your final product.

-The following UniversalRP Shaders have no lighting:
+The following Universal RP Shaders have no lighting:
 - [Unlit](unlit-shader.md)
 - [Particles Unlit](particles-unlit-shader.md)